 THIS is the best gift a leader can give right now.

 4 steps to help others and stay strong and healthy

 Here are some ways to make this time just a bit healthier and happier:

-- One step at a time: Keep the long-term vision strong yet keep today’s tasks possible without causing over the top stress.
+- One step at a time: Keep the long-term vision strong yet keep today’s tasks possible without causing over-the-top stress.

 Give the gift of emotional and psychological safety this year.
 It will be remembered long after this pandemic is over.

-My question to each of you is: How are you staying strong now?
+In conclusion, my question to each of you is: How are you staying strong now?
 Who can you talk with when it feels like the world is closing in?
 How do you help others feel safe when the whole world feels like Jello?

 Let me hear from you.

 To sum up, I’m offering a breakthrough strategy session.
 This is to help you find the best ways to keep a calm environment at work and home.
 In short, It’s what we all need now more than ever.